Sweden's ruling party poised to back NATO bid | Politics

 - Sweden

-Finland's president and prime minister on Thursday set their country firmly on course to join the Western alliance "without delay," adding to the momentum behind Sweden doing the same.
-A membership application will herald a tense wait during the months it takes to be ratified by all NATO members - Turkey has already voiced its objections - through the alliance and the White House has said they were confident any security concerns could be addressed in the interim.
+TENSE WAIT A membership application would herald a tense wait during the months it takes to be ratified by all NATO members - Turkey has already voiced its objections - through the alliance and the White House has said they were confident any security concerns could be addressed in the interim.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)